Sahanduiuc/wisp/README.md

-# wisp
+# Wisp websocket server

-Wisp websocket server
+Wisp is an embeddable or standalone Websocket protocol server based on [Netty](http://www.netty.io).